simplicitylabs/angular-evening/README.md

  - Proper formatting of nested objects as parameters
  - Free text search function using the Eve/MongoDB `$text` operator

+## Adding to my project

+ - Using bower: `bower install angular-evening --save`.
+ - Manually using either raw or minified versions in the `dist` folder.

 ## Contributing

 Install